 There were 5,000 documented accounts of Black people being lynched across the U.S. South during the Jim Crow era.
 While it’s been more than 100 years since the first anti-lynching bill was proposed, a bill that declares lynching a federal crime was not signed into law until March 2022.
 While many Black advocates brought gruesome evidence of the lynchings to the attention of government officials, nothing was done to designate the brutality as a hate crime.
 And while lynching by definition decreased in numbers in the ’60s, modern-day lynching continues.

 [Pictured: Protesters marched on the streets of Washington carrying signs urging control and halting of the lynching of blacks in Washington, 1922.]

 1956: COINTELPRO is founded to monitor radicals and activists

 FBI Director J. Edgar Hoover encouraged COINTELPRO, a group founded to discredit organizations disruptive to U.S politics, to focus on tools that taught about Black power and warned of a “Black messiah,” or leader of Black nationalism.
 As a result, the FBI infiltrated Black organizations like the Black Panther Party.
 Hoover even targeted Black-owned bookstores and their products, as the movement was seen as a threat.
-An infamous instance of the state suppressing Black power was turned into the movie “Judas and the Black Messiah,” chronicling activist and organizer Fred Hampton’s work toward Black empowerment and forming of the Rainbow Coalition as well as police and FBI targeting, including a police raid in which police shot and killed Hampton.
+An infamous instance of the state suppressing Black power was turned into the movie “Judas and the Black Messiah”—chronicling activist and organizer Fred Hampton’s work toward Black empowerment and forming of the Rainbow Coalition.
+The film also depicts police and FBI targeting, including a police raid in which police shot and killed Hampton.